-Over the last 18 years as members of The Summit League and the Southland Conference, the Golden Eagles have captured nine Commissioner’s Cups winning 145 Regular Season & Tournament Championships and sending 80 teams to NCAA Tournaments in addition to multiple NIT and other post season appearances.
-The programs produced 88 All-Americans, 1,143 All-Conference selections, 1,284 Academic All-Conference selections, 133 Players of the Year and three NCAA Champions.
+Over the last 19 years as members of The Summit League and the Southland Conference, the Golden Eagles have captured nine Commissioner’s Cups winning 147 Regular Season & Tournament Championships and sending 81 teams to NCAA Tournaments in addition to multiple NIT and other post season appearances.
+The programs produced 91 All-Americans, 1,211 All-Conference selections, 1,294 Academic All-Conference selections, 137 Players of the Year and three NCAA Champions.
 In 2012, Jack Whitt won the NCAA Outdoor Pole Vault Championship.
 In 2008, Andretti Bain won the NCAA Men’s Indoor and Outdoor 400 meter Championships and collected a silver medal at the 2008 Olympics as part of the Bahamas’ 4 x 400 meter relay team.
-In 2008, Head Baseball Coach Rob Walton won the Gold Medal as the head coach of Team USA in the Baseball World Games in the Czech Republic with a perfect 24-0 record.
-ORU student athletes have had an overall G.P.A. of 3.0 or better for 17 of the last 18 seasons.
+ORU student athletes have had an overall G.P.A. of 3.0 or better for 18 of the last 19 seasons, including a school record 3.20 GPA in 2015-16 with every team finishing the year with a 3.00 GPA or better.

 While at ORU, Carter created the ELI Academic Learning Center and has directed many other facility upgrades.
 Others include the construction and/or improvement of the volleyball, baseball, basketball and soccer facilities.
 New locker rooms, playing surfaces, sound systems, signage, and additional seating have assured ORU that its athletic facilities can rival most NCAA Division I universities.
 Carter also created an ORU Athletics Hall of Fame display in the North Lobby of the Mabee Center and unveiled a video conference room and renovated athletic training suite in 2013.